civ-clone/civ-clone/README.md

 ### Missing features

-- Changing governments (from an interface point of view)
 - Diplomatic negotiation (and `Diplomat`s)
-- A bunch of the units (a bunch of units up to `Musketeers` are available, but nothing beyond that)
-- A bunch of advances (up to `Navigation` and `Gunpowder`)
 - `Caravan`s and trade routes
 - Save and load
 - Play on Earth
 - Charts and civilization-wide breakdowns/info
-- Changing tax/research/luxury rates
 - Changing the worked tiles in a city and employing entertainers/tax men, scientists
 - Selling city improvements
-- Combat results made clear
 - Victory conditions
 - Disabling auto End of Turn
 - Palace
-- Activating `Unit`s on the map/city screen
+- Activating `Unit`s on the city screen
-- Unit status display (like I for irrigating, etc)
-- Spending Gold to buy items
 - Probably a bunch more stuff, but the stuff above is next on the hit list

 ### Broken features

 - Navigation over terrain that you don't have the moves for lets you keep trying until you're successful
 - Defeated units still appear on the map
+- Spending `Gold` on stuff in `City`s, it just always works!

 ### Currently available